cbaston82/rethinkdb-automation-node/README.md

 ```

-- Notice that **configuration/tables-config.js** has some configuration for client_notes
+- Notice that **configuration/tables-config.js** has a client_notes object with a total of client notes.

 ```json
   "client_notes": {